 “The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.”
 Dr Seuss, ‘I can read with my eyes shut!’

-Time for Paddington agrees wholeheartedly with Dr Seuss and can demonstrate the extraordinary benefit of improving children’s reading skills through the continued success of their Reading Programme, run in local primary schools.
+The Paddington Community Programme agrees wholeheartedly with Dr Seuss and can demonstrate the extraordinary benefit of improving children’s reading skills through the continued success of their Reading Programme, run in local primary schools.
 Volunteers are paired up with one or two students (aged 6 to 11 years) to help with reading for one hour, once a week, during school lunchtime.

 Hallfield Primary School has been involved with the programme for six years.
 Flora Cox is Reading Recovery Teacher & Leader of Learning Year 2 at the school and is clear on the children’s needs: